vsquared101/angular-case-study/README.md

 ## Pre-requisites

 - Node(with npm) and Angular CLI should be installed.
-- Visual Studio Code or Cloud9 IDE to write code.
+- Visual Studio Code IDE should be installed.

 ## Tech-stack used

-- Node JS
+- Node JS(version 20.12.1)
-- Angular(version 4.3+)
+- Angular(version 17.3)
-- Bootstrap(version 4.x)
+- Bootstrap(version 5.3)

 ## Adding Bootstrap v4+ to an Angular application